pgEdge/pgedge-helm/docs/install.md

 ## Uninstallation

-If you wish to uninstall the pgedge-helm chart, you can perform a `helm uninstall` using the following command:
+If you wish to uninstall the pgEdge Helm chart, you can perform a `helm uninstall` using the following command:

 ```shell
 helm uninstall pgedge
 ```

 All resources will be removed, with the exception of secrets which were created to store generated client certificates by `cert-manager`.

 This is a safety mechanism which aligns with cert-manager's default behavior, and ensures that dependent services are not brought down by an accidental update.